netwarm007/collada-dom/Readme.txt

 |  +-projects
 |     +-VC8-PS3             Visual Studio 2005 project files and platform-specific source code for PS3 COLLADA Viewer
 |     +-VC8-Win             Visual Studio 2005 project files and platform-specific source code for Windows native COLLADA Viewer
-|     +-VC9-PS3             Visual Studio 2008 project files and platform-specific source code for PS3 COLLADA Viewer
-|     +-VC9-Win             Visual Studio 2008 project files and platform-specific source code for Windows native COLLADA Viewer
 |     +--...
 |
 |  +-license.txt
 |  +-Makefile
 |
-+--Makefile                 Makefile for MSYS to build COLLADA Viewer and the necessary libraries +--Makefile.linux           Makefile for Linux to build COLLADA Viewer and the necessary libraries +--Readme.txt               This file
++--Makefile.old             Makefile for MSYS to build COLLADA Viewer and the necessary libraries +--Makefile.linux.old       Makefile for Linux to build COLLADA Viewer and the necessary libraries +--Readme.txt               This file